Understanding the FCC one-to-one consent rule update

 Final thoughts

-By requiring businesses to obtain prior express written consent before reaching out to consumers, this regulation update provides individuals with more transparency on personal data sharing (privacy) between companies in lead generation transactions and reduces the number of unsolicited telephone calls or text messages.
+By requiring businesses to obtain prior express written consent before reaching out to consumers, this regulation provides individuals with more transparency on personal data sharing (privacy) between companies in lead generation transactions and reduces the number of unsolicited telephone calls or text messages.

 Adhering to the rule is not only a legal obligation but also a fundamental aspect of building trust and maintaining a positive reputation among customers.
 Not doing so can lead to legal trouble, including fines and lawsuits.
 Plus, violating the rule can damage your relationship with your customers and hurt your bottom line.
 If you have any questions or concerns about your practices, it’s a good idea to consult with a legal advisor.